The-MAS-Network/TheSolution/README.md

 * Upload the code and steps 1-3 to our GitHub repository:  (https://github.com/The-MAS-Network/TheSolution).

 **Note:**
 Participating in this competition entails acknowledging that winning codes will be shared as open source on The MAS Network's GitHub.
-This allows future developers to build upon them._
+This allows future developers to build upon them.

-_Contact development@themasnetwork.com   for clarifications.
+_Contact development@themasnetwork.com for clarifications or join our discord channel https://discord.gg/HKQ9susqWA_